Data Compliance

 In the past, it was acceptable to either synthesize data, or give developers a copy of production data.
 Today, systems are more complex and process more sensitive information, so data synthesis and direct use of production data is no longer acceptable.
 Synthetic data is usually not very realistic, which means it doesn’t provide high quality test coverage, and production data contains data that cannot be shared with developers and testers for legal and moral reasons.

 The Delphix Masking Engine provides a suite of algorithms, such as secure lookup, to mask sensitive data.
-Unlike traditional encryption, most masking algorithms are designed to be irreversible, meaning they purposely destroy information so the original data is not retrievable from the masked dataset.
+Unlike traditional data encryption, most masking algorithms are designed to be irreversible, meaning they purposely destroy information so the original data is not retrievable from the masked dataset.
 Secure lookup is designed to mask data consistently but irreversibly.

 The secure lookup algorithm takes the input string (i.e., the unmasked sensitive data), applies a hash function and uses the result of that hash to index into a list of possible output values (as shown in Diagram 1).
 This algorithm is configurable in two important ways: the output list and the hash function.